Previously in the series: List is a monad (part 1)

 In Part 1 (List), we contrasted Map (Select) vs Bind (SelectMany) on List<T>, then built Maybe<T>.

-If you read Part 1, you already know the shape: Bind/SelectMany chains steps, and Maybe decides whether the next step runs.
+If you read Part 1, you already know the pattern: Bind/SelectMany chains steps, and Maybe decides whether the next step runs.

-The Result monad1 lets you compose computations that can fail.
-You return Ok(value) or Fail(error), then compose with Bind to propagate the first failure (later steps don’t run; the failure just flows through).2 It’s useful for making expected failure explicit and composable.
+The Result monad1 lets you compose operations that can fail.
+You return Ok(value) or Fail(error), then compose with Bind to propagate the first failure.
+After the first Fail, later steps do not run, and the same error value is returned to the end of the pipeline.
+It’s useful for making expected failure explicit and composable.

 TL;DR